Carina Lyn Roselli, Esq.

 Juris Doctor (with honors), Vermont Law School

-Master of Environmental Management, Yale School of the Environment
+Master of Environmental Management (with honors), Yale School of the Environment

 Bachelor of Science (with honors), University of New Haven

 Virginia State Bar

 Real Property, Trust and Estate Law Section

 Expert Contributor on Life, Legacy & Estate Planning (April 2022 – present) Neighbors of Western Loudoun Magazine.